consumer forums consumerforums Total Bank Charges Returned : £16595128 to 9717 people. The Consumer Forums

 Glenn UK

-Well sent of the S.A.R - (Subject Access Request) as per my signature, today received the standard microfiche not being a relevant filing system letter from Abbey.
+Well sent of the SAR as per my signature, today received the standard microfiche not being a relevant filing system letter from Abbey.

 So tonight ill send them the 'standard' i think it is and ill claim if they dont provide within the relveant time.